ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     In most cases native apps cannot maintain the confidentiality of a client secret, making them [OAuth 2.0 public clients](https://tools.ietf.org/html/rfc6749#section-2.1), for the (statically included) secret would be shared between instances of an app and available for retrieval.
 Public clients have two types of grants available to implement: [Authorization Code](https://tools.ietf.org/html/rfc6749#section-1.3.1) and [Implicit](https://tools.ietf.org/html/rfc6749#section-1.3.2).

     In both cases a native app needs to be able to serve the redirection URI.
-In the context of a mobile iOS application the [Private-Use (custom) URI Scheme Redirection](https://tools.ietf.org/html/rfc8252#section-7.1) is most commonly employed.
+In the context of a mobile iOS application the [Private-Use (custom) URI Scheme Redirection](https://tools.ietf.org/html/rfc8252#section-7.1) is commonly used for that purpose.
 Multiple apps can potentially register the same private-use URI scheme on a device and be able to intercept the authorization response.
-The authorization code grant allows for mitigating interception attacks with the [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636) (PKCE) extension, which is not applicable in its current implementation to the implicit grant.
+The authorization code grant allows for mitigating interception attacks with the [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636) (PKCE) extension, which is not applicable in its current implementation to the Implicit grant.

     In addition, the Authorization Code grant provides an option for re-obtaining access tokens without user interaction by utilizing refresh tokens.